 As I’m sure most of you are aware.
 The ultimate goal is to get as many games right as possible.
 Big prizes are given out online to the person with the best bracket at the end of the tournament.
 Several even offer some a serious cash reward for anyone who can pick a perfect bracket.

 In 2014, Warren Buffett offered a $1 Billion prize for anyone who picked the entire field correctly.
-While no one offered that kind of reward last year, many offered up $1 Million and 5Dimes had $25 Million on the line.
+Some contests are offering upwards of $1 million for a perfect bracket this year.